 There are many beautiful plants and herbs that can serve us well over the cold winter months.
 One of my favourites comes from the native elder shrub.
 This beautiful tree grows right here in Cornwall, and as if by magic, the berries are ready for harvesting just before the flu season – exactly the time we need them most.
 There’s something so nurturing about making your own home made remedies, which are often more effective than expensive shop bought alternatives.
-Here are a couple of my favourite tried and tested methods for making a rich elderberry syrup that not only tastes delicious, but is guaranteed to keep colds, flu and winter bugs at bay.
+Here are a few of my favourite tried and tested methods for making a rich elderberry syrup that not only tastes delicious, but is guaranteed to keep colds, flu and winter bugs at bay.
 I encourage you to have a go.

 Respect your elders!

 Elderberries have long been known for their immune enhancing properties.
 For this reason, they’re a really useful addition to any home medicine cabinet.
 If you’d like to have a go at making your own elderberry brew, there really couldn’t be anything simpler.
-This delicious syrup is just the tonic at the time of year when you’re prone to catching bugs or generally feeling below par.
+This delicious syrup is just the tonic at the time of year when folks are prone to catching bugs or generally feeling below par.

 Did you know: